What is a REST API and Why Build One in PHP?

 }

 To protect specific routes, call AuthMiddleware::requireAuth() at the beginning of the controller method that needs protection.
+The method returns user information that you can use for logging, rate limiting, or access control decisions.
 For a full authentication system, consider using a library like firebase/php-jwt for JWT handling.

-For the front controller pattern to work, you need to rewrite all requests to public/index.php.
-On Apache, use an .htaccess file in the public directory:
+For the front controller pattern to work correctly, you need to rewrite all requests to public/index.php when a matching file or directory does not exist.
+On Apache, this requires an .htaccess file in your public directory with mod_rewrite enabled.

 <IfModule mod_rewrite.c>